 2 “What Happens to a Company’s Stock When it Goes Bankrupt?,” Aug.
 15, 2017, Investopedia

 3 “Mutual Funds: Understanding the Pros and Cons of This Investing Option,” Aug.
 18, 2015, The Motley Fool

 4 “Overview of IRAs (Individual Retirement Account),” Sept.
 13, 2016, The Balance

 5 “Traditional IRA vs. Roth IRA,” June 26, 2017, RothIRA.com

-6 “The Roth IRA Part IV: Early Withdrawals,” The Motley FoolThis content is educational in nature and does not constitute legal, tax, accounting, financial or investment advice.
+6 “The Roth IRA Part IV: Early Withdrawals,” The Motley FoolThis content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.